Web Hosting Types

 Web hosting can either be free, shared or dedicated.
 On this page, we’ll take a closer look at each of these web hosting types.

 Best suited for small websites with low traffic (such as personal sites), free web hosting that’s provided by some ISPs may prove to be the best solution.
 Keep in mind that technical support and security / technical option are usually limited and few, so free web hosting is not recommended for high traffic sites or for sites that are business-related.
+AN example is the blog my friend’s Mom wanted to put up for her real estate blog in Australia.
+In it she gives simple homey advice with simple everyday examples.
+She only has five blog posts so far this year.
+I can’t really tell if this is going to be something that she does in the long term or not.
+But for the type of site this is, perhaps it is better that she started out with free hosting and then IF she needs something more robust, she can easily switch to a low cost hosting plan.

 Some of the limitations may include that you can’t use your own domain name at a free site.